search

 3. Internal Links and Categorization

-External links from other websites are one of the three most important factors for improving Google search results rankings.
-Nevertheless, internal links also have non-negligible importance, as a popular page linking to another page within your site can indicate to Google that the linked page is also popular (this concept is known as Link Juice).
+A popular page linking to another page on your site signals to Google that the linked page is also valuable.
+This concept is known as Link Juice.

 This doesn’t mean you can completely disregard the site map, of course.
 It’s advisable to have an automatically updating site map on your site.